Community Development Work

 Experiential Learning Opportunities

 Your learning extends beyond the classroom through guest speakers, community site visits, field trips, and applied projects.
-These hands-on experiences help you connect theory to practice and see how community development really happens.
+These hands-on experiences help you connect theory to practice and see how community development really happens across a variety of sectors.

 Supportive Learning Environment

-Learn in a welcoming and inclusive setting where collaboration and respect come first.
+Learn in a welcoming, multicultural and inclusive setting where collaboration and respect come first.
 Small classes and dedicated instructors offer personalized support, mentorship, and guidance to help you reach your goals.

 Field Placement Experience

-Put your skills into action with a supervised field placement at a community organization, non-profit, or advocacy group.
+Put your skills into action with a supervised field placement at a community organization, non-profit, advocacy group or municipal government office.
 You’ll gain real-world experience, build professional networks, and make a meaningful impact in your community.

 Practical, Skills-Focused Curriculum

-Build the essential skills employers value—community engagement, facilitation, advocacy, program planning, and participatory research.
-Graduate ready to take on real challenges and create positive change in diverse communities.
+Build the essential skills employers value—community engagement, facilitation, advocacy, program planning and funding, and participatory research.
+After you graduate you’ll be ready to take on real challenges and create positive change in diverse communities.

 Stackable Certificate